Natural Remedies for UTIs: ACV, D-Mannose, and Bladder Infection Relief

 2. Baking Soda

-Baking soda may help neutralize urine acidity and soothe burning sensations.
-Try this remedy at the first sign of a bladder infection:
+Baking soda may help neutralize urine acidity and soothe burning sensations, especially in the earliest stages of a bladder infection:

 • Mix ½ teaspoon of baking soda in a glass of water.